Looking for the best mouth guard you can get to play hockey in? Perfect. That’s what this article is about.

-The Sisu Aero mouth guard is one of the best options for hockey players that want a comfortable fitted mouth guard.
+The Sisu Aero mouthguard is one of the best options for hockey players that want a comfortably fitted mouthguard.
 Similar to the guard above, using warm water you can get the perfect fit and feel that you desire.

-What really elevates this guard above many of the other ones on the market however is the thickness of it.
+What really elevates this guard above many of the other ones on the market however is its thickness.
 It’s only 1.6mm which makes it one of the thinnest on the market.

 We all know that the best hockey players are the ones that are able to communicate on the ice at all times.
 With a mouth guard like the sisu aero, you’ll have no issues with talking.